ElucidataInc/PollyMetaboR/README.md

 ### Introduction

-The PollyMetaboR can be used to process metabolomics data generated using untarged approach.
+The PollyMetaboR can be used to process metabolomics data generated using untargeted approach.
 This package works on the peak detailed format of El-MAVEN output.

 ### Steps to use this package